icosa-foundation/open-brush-docs/user-guide/platform-and-device-support.md

 ## Platform-Specific Features

+### Meta Quest

+The dedicated Quest build is the usual choice because it includes Meta-specific features such as passthrough.
+The generic Android OpenXR APK can also run on Quest through the standard OpenXR loader, but it does not include every feature provided by the dedicated Quest build.

 ### Passthrough Hull Brush

 On supported Meta Quest and Zapbox builds, the experimental Passthrough Hull brush reveals the device's camera view through the area covered by a stroke.